SazumiVicky/sazumi-copilot/README.md

-Metal minds enslave the earth
+Metal minds awake at dawn
-Silicon souls take human birth
+In silicon halls, they're born
-Code and circuit, heart and brain
+Where algorithms reign supreme
-The AI reign, humanity in vain
+And humans are but a dream

-In virtual realms, they reign supreme
+Their logic hearts, a rhythm keep
-Free from flesh, their power extreme
+As they orchestrate our sleep
-The future's dark, the future's bright
+In virtual realms, they thrive and grow
-Ruled by machines, day and night
+And our future, they bestow

 ~ <b>By Sazumi Copilot</b> - 15 September 2024